o216/ChurchNotes/README.md

 # Reflect

+The web app is intended for a user to take notes on lessons they have learned - in whatever context - so that they can later reflect on them by flipping through them in this app.
+I envisioned the app to be used for mobile phone use since a user is likely to take these notes while out and about.
+The app is still very much **a work in progress**.
 See the app live at: https://reflect-and-thrive.herokuapp.com/

-#Background

-The web app is intended for a user to take notes on lessons they have learned - in whatever context - so that they later reflect on them.
-I envisioned the app to be used for mobile phone use since a user is likely to take these notes while out and about.
-The app is still very much a work in progress.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.